Wild-Siena/google-maps-bundle/docs/index.md

 Usage
 ===============
-Using dependencies injection you can use the GoogleMap Model in your services and controller
+This is a simple example how you can use this bundle.

+### Basic
 ```php
 use Symfony\Bridge\Twig\Attribute\Template;
 use Symfony\Bundle\FrameworkBundle\Controller\AbstractController;